amirrajan/nodekick/README.md

     python setup.py build
     python setup.py install

-There is a good chance (especially if you are developing on a Mac), that the above commands would have also moved the generated exdcutable files to an appropriate location which is already referenced in your `$PATH` environment variable.
+There is a good chance (especially if you are developing on a Mac), that the above commands would have also moved the generated executable files to an appropriate location which is already referenced in your `$PATH` environment variable.
 Try running

     aws help